 Can people from countries other than the United States participate in the HOW Study?

 Yes, all people aged 18 or older can participate!

 Dr. Susan Love Research Foundation is the primary keeper of your information – both your research data and your personal contact information.
 Only Dr. Susan Love Research Foundation has access to this information.
 To protect your privacy, we will never store these two sets of information in the same place.
 Dr. Susan Love Research Foundation still works with City of Hope Comprehensive Cancer Center to analyze your data; however, they have access only to anonymous research data and not to personal information (like your name and address).

 There may also be instances where your research data are shared with other scientists to forward their research.
 Like City of Hope, these researchers have access only to anonymous research data and not to personal information.

 Can other scientists have access to the data collected by the HOW Study?

 Yes.
-We encourage the sharing of data that has been de-identified.
-De-identified means that the data has nothing attached to it that would allow a researcher to figure out who you are or contact you directly.
-It is anonymous.
-Our goal is to find the cause of breast cancer and for that we need all the brain power we can harness.
+We encourage the sharing of data that have been de-identified.
+“De-identified” means that the data have nothing attached that would allow a researcher to figure out who you are or contact you directly.
+The data are anonymous.
+Our goal is to find the cause of breast cancer, and for that we need all the brain power we can harness.

 Will the HOW Study also look at other cancers and diseases in women?

-Our initial goal is to find the causes of, and prevention for, breast cancer.
-But once we have established our large online database, it would be a crime not to use it to find links with other diseases as well.
+Our initial goal is to find the causes of breast cancer and ways to prevent it.
+But once we have established a large enough online database, we definitely plan to use it to find links with other diseases.
 We will be looking for all kinds of connections and causes over time.